Here are some add-ons that I created (in all cases more than a decade ago) for old DOS games. Feel free to do with them whatever you will.

 For playing DOS games on a modern computer, I recommend the emulator DOSBox.
 The original version of this post contained a lengthy summary on how to use DOSBox, but a new version of the emulator (0.70) was released since I originally wrote this, and it improves matters dramatically.
 The difference is that with previous versions, it was absolutely essential to understand how to use the cycleup, cycledown and cycles commands.
 However, version 0.70 is pretty good at automatically managing the CPU cycle rate via the “cycles=auto” setting, so it’s unlikely you’ll ever need to set those values manually.
 You still need to understand how to use the mount command and how to edit the configuration file, but those are straightforward.

-More about the aforementioned Doom II WAD: the other designer and I were both residents at the Bible College of South Australia when we designed the file.
-Its name – dwam.wad – is based on our initials (the last two letters stand for Adrian Morgan).
+More about the aforementioned Doom II WAD: my codesigner and I were both residents at an educational institution when we designed the file, and its name – dwam.wad – is based on our initials.
 Here is a brief level guide:

 - Level one is straightforward, with a little fun and games involving some hidden doors.
 Aside from some cosmetic touches, I had no part in the design.